 The Kenyan Healthcare Sector is riddled with challenges that hinder effective service planning and delivery.
 At the top of that list, undeniably, is corruption.
 At the height of the Covid-19 pandemic, the Kenya Medical Supply Authority (KEMSA) 7.8 Billion Kenya Shillings procurement scandal broke out and remains unsolved till date.

 We know of numerous health centers across the country that are either understaffed, ill-equipped, or underfunded as a direct result of either corruption, mismanagement or poor monitoring mechanisms.
+In order to overcome these obstacles, there is a pressing need to find staffing solutions that not only address the shortage of medical personnel but also ensure that the right skills are available to manage the growing number of patients.

 The modern lifestyle has brought with it a plethora of diseases that are increasingly affecting the population such as diabetes.
 The Kenya EMC Policy states that there is an increasing number of patients with acute diseases being presented to emergency departments across the country which is due to the already existing large burden of communicable diseases, the rising incidence of non-communicable diseases such as cancer, hypertension and diabetes, mental illness and trauma, and road traffic injuries.